marcoalopez/line_azimuth/README.md

 # Line Azimuth script

-A free open-source Python script for estimating the azimuth of a line considering the side towards wich the line is leaning using the coordinates of the edge points and their heights.
+A free open-source Python script for estimating the azimuth of a line considering the side towards which the line is leaning using the coordinates of the edge points and their heights.

 The script requires Python 2.7.x/3.4.x or higher installed in the system